 Ordinance Enforcement Division

-The purpose of Ordinance Enforcement is to promote the health, safety and welfare of Cottonwood, by ensuring compliance with city codes, ordinances, and animal control.
-Ordinance Enforcement promotes the mission and goals of the City of Cottonwood by inspiring a vibrant community, preserving and enhancing property values.
+The purpose of Ordinance Enforcement is to promote the health, safety, and welfare of Cottonwood, by ensuring compliance with city building codes, zoning ordinances, and other municipal codes.
+Ordinance Enforcement promotes the mission and goals of the City of Cottonwood by inspiring a vibrant community and preserving and enhancing property values.

 Report a Concern or Violation

-• Come into our office located at 111 N. Main St.
+• Come into our office located at 111 N. Main Street.

 What happens when you report a concern:

-Your concern will be logged into the Code Enforcement complaint system and assigned to the Ordinance Enforcement Officer designated for that area.
+Your concern will be logged into the Code Enforcement complaint system and assigned to an Ordinance Enforcement Officer.
 The officer will investigate the complaint.
-If you choose not to identify yourself on the complaint form we will not be able to relay the results of the officers investigation, please feel free to contact our office for and update.
+If you choose not to identify yourself on the complaint form we will not be able to relay the results of the officer's investigation, please feel free to contact our office for an update.

 When filling out the complaint form, please have the following information: